KhelemeliaOleksii/goit-markup-hw-02/README.md

-# goit-markup-hw-02
+# FullStackGoITHomework1
-homework #2 goit course FULLSTACK42
+repository for homework #1 (the first) of FullStack course from GoIt